5p4k/rpi-build-tools/rpi-cross/README.md

 =========================================

 Debian-based docker image that contains a working toolchain and sysroot to cross-compile for the Raspberry Pi.

+**Note:** this image correctly builds for `armv6`, which is Raspbian's architecture.
+Although this appears in Raspbian's package repositories as `armhf`, it actually differs from the `armhf` from Debian's package repositories.

-This uses the default `clang` that comes with Debian (`buster-slim`, currently), and adds on top of it
+This image uses the default `clang` that comes with Debian (`buster-slim`, currently), and adds on top of it:

  - A Raspberry Pi sysroot, which contains also `libc++`, at `/usr/share/rpi-sysroot`.
    This is generated with `./scripts/rpi-sysroot.sh` in the current repo.